 There’s more to the second-largest city in Portugal than a glass of the good stuff, and that’s why we’ve created this Porto city guide.
 Beyond enjoying a glass of the eponymous fortified wine, Porto offers innumerable attractions.
 Spreading over attractive hills that stretch away from the calm waters of the Douro River, its medieval heart is dotted with memorable sights.
 You’re never far from a high-end boutique offering the latest fashions, or a creamy Portuguese custard tart.
 Our tours of Porto can provide a great introduction to the city.
+Or see the best things to do near Porto to explore the region more fully.
 Porto blends its oldest sights with a freshness other cities lack; the ‘city of bridges’ should top your bucket list.

 When to Visit Porto

 With temperatures that rarely drop below double digits Celsius and average hours of sunshine that best the likes of Rome even during the winter months, it’s fair to say there’s no bad time to visit Porto.
 However, Porto is also one of the wettest cities in southern Europe, with the highest amounts of rain falling between October and the end of January.